Constantly clearing your throat? Here's what to try

 Post-nasal drip is probably the most common cause of throat clearing.

 Your nose makes nasal mucus to help clear infections and allergens, or in response to irritants such as cold weather.
-A frequently runny nose can be quite disturbing.
+A frequently runny nose can be quite annoying.
 Just as mucus can drip toward the front of the nose, some mucus may also drip from the back of the nose toward the throat, sometimes getting close to the vocal cords.
 If the mucus is too thick to swallow, we try to force it out with a loud AHEM!

 Reflux